arturofredes/LLM-4-CFs-Explanation/README.md

 This notebook contains an example of a case that is predicted to earn less than 50k$ a year.
 In this notebook we go over all of the steps followed in order to generate an explanation and evaluating it.

 ## Train Notebook
 In this notebook we train a model to predict whether a person will earn more or less than 50k$.
-In here we also generate the file swith the data that we will have to read in other notebooks.
-This data is already included in the `data/` folder and the model in `models/` so there it is not strictly necessary to run this notebook.
+In here we also generate the file with the data that we will have to read in other notebooks.
+This data is already included in the `data/` folder and the model in `models/` so it is not strictly necessary to run this notebook.

 ## Experiments Notebook
 In here all the code and results for the experiments are included.

 ## German Credit Notebook
-In thos notebook we preprocessed data of the german credit dataset, trained a classifier and generated explanations from some selected cases that will be shown to subjects.
+In this notebook we preprocessed data of the german credit dataset, trained a classifier and generated explanations from some selected cases that will be shown to subjects.